 Welcome to the Age of Choice

-Yet in spite of this natural carnivorous design, dogs have still managed to evolve over thousands of years — even surviving on the meat and non-meat scraps and leftovers of human existence.
+In spite of their natural carnivorous design, dogs have still managed to evolve over thousands of years… surviving on the meat and non-meat scraps and leftovers of human existence.

 So, over time, dogs have proven to be fully capable of thriving on a variety of foods.